 January 24, 1934

 Susan Melvina Smith

 April 21, 1985

 Second Husband of Virginia Hunt

 March 9, 1975

 It is an easy drive up to the parking lot next to the pyramid.
-A short walk up the path and you’re at the pyramid.
-If you only have a short time this would be a great stop.
+A short walk up the path, and you’re at the pyramid.
+This would be a great stop if you only have a short time.
 From the pyramid, you can see Papago park, the Phoenix Zoo, and a large part of Phoenix.
 You can even see the control tower of the main Phoenix airport in the distance.